Strength Ambassadors Logo

 • And so on.

 Out of the three, squat, bench press and deadlift, the exercise that tends to respond best to a higher training volume is the bench press.
-Due to it being so technical, it makes sense that it’s a case of practice makes perfect.
+The muscle groups involved (chest, shoulders and triceps) are not as big as the lower body muscle groups, so recover quicker and respond to higher volume training.

 However if your method is to increase your training, make sure you consider combining power, strength and hypertrophy as these are all elements that must work in unison to provide results.
 Plus experimenting with different rep schemes and intensities can also provide a lively refresh and reset to your muscle mass as sometimes plateaus are just signs of a rep scheme or intensity programme that’s hit a wall.
 Incorporating this variation into your training could look like: